 - Presbyterian Women Mission Trips

-Presbyterian Women organizes regular trips to participate in mission work or learn about the mission needs of a particular region.
+Presbyterian Women organize regular trips to participate in mission work or learn about the mission needs of a particular region.

 Leader resources and forms (from When God’s People Travel Together Volumes I and II)